HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

 ### Updates Page

 1. We can access the **Updates** page via the button on the application header; upon clicking the **Updates** button, it will redirect you to the **Updates** page.
-The **Updates** button also contains the total bulk update triggered.
+The **Updates** button also contains the total number of bulk update operations triggered.

     ![](../../../../assets/HCL_Content_Reporting_Updates_Button.png)

 2. On the updates page, we see a table that contains the bulk updates that were triggered.
 We have four columns, which are as follows:

-    - **Update**: This column tells if the bulk update is ongoing or completed; once complete, we will have a summary of items that are in process.
+    - **Update**: This column tells if the bulk update is ongoing or completed; once complete, we will have a summary of items that are processed.
 We will know how many items were successfully updated and how many failed.
 This column also contains a button to show the report dialog to check the details of each item that has been processed.
     - **Action**: This column shows actions that were taken on the bulk update.
     - **Requested by**: This column shows who triggered this bulk update process.
     - **Updated on**: This column shows when the bulk update was triggered.